 Progestational agents to prevent preterm delivery.
-Four meta-analyses and three systematic reviews of RCTs have assessed studies of the effectiveness of progestational agents in preventing preterm delivery among women at risk for it (Dodd et al., 2006; Dodd et al., 2008; ICSI, 2008; Lu et al., 2003; Mackenzie et al., 2006; Rode et al., 2009; Sanchez-Ramos et al., 2005).
+Four meta-analyses and three systematic reviews of RCTs have assessed studies of the effectiveness of progestational agents in preventing preterm delivery among women at risk for it, including women with previous preterm birth (Dodd et al., 2006; Dodd et al., 2008; ICSI, 2008; Lu et al., 2003; Mackenzie et al., 2006; Rode et al., 2009; Sanchez-Ramos et al., 2005).
 Progesterone is a hormone that occurs naturally in the body.
-RCTs have assessed the effectiveness of administering either natural progesterone in the form of vaginal suppositories or intramuscular injection of synthetic progesterone (17 $\alpha$ -hydroxyprogesterone caproate).
-All seven studies determined that prescribing progestational agents to pregnant women reduces the likelihood of preterm birth and/or delivering a low-birth weight infant.
+RCTs have assessed the effectiveness of administering either natural progesterone in the form of vaginal suppositories or intramuscular injection of synthetic progesterone (17 αhydroxyprogesterone caproate).
+All seven studies determined that prescribing progestational agents to pregnant women reduces the likelihood of preterm birth and/or delivering a low birth weight infant.
 The authors of the most rigorous and inclusive systematic review found that prescribing progestational agents was associated with a 23% reduction in the risk of preterm birth at less than 37 weeks, a 38% reduction in the risk of low birth weight, and a significant reduction in prenatal death (Rode et al., 2009).
 This meta-analysis also found that taking progestational agents was also associated with a statistically significant reduction in intraventricular hemorrhage, a risk factor for development of cerebral palsy.
+A recently published systematic review assessed the effectiveness of progestational agents on preterm delivery among women with established or threatened preterm labor before 37 weeks of gestation.
+Pooled results from two trials showed a 67% reduction in the risk of preterm birth at less than 37 weeks.
+A single small trial found no difference in the risk for preterm birth at less than 35 weeks (Su et al., 2010).

-Corticosteroids to promote maturation of lungs in fetuses scheduled for preterm delivery.
+Corticosteroids to promote maturation of lungs in fetuses delivered preterm.
 One systematic review and one meta-analysis of RCTs examined studies of the effect of prescribing corticosteroids to pregnant women to promote maturation of the lungs in fetuses scheduled for preterm delivery due to preeclampsia or other complications (Lu et al., 2003; Roberts and Dalziel, 2006).
 Both found that prescribing corticosteroids during pregnancy improved birth outcomes for newborns.
 The meta-analysis reported that treatment with corticosteroids was associated with a 31% lower risk of neonatal mortality as well as with lower risks of respiratory distress syndrome, cerebrovascular hemorrhage, necrotizing enterocolitis (i.e., infection and inflammation that destroys the bowel or part of the bowel), and admission to neonatal intensive care units (Roberts and Dalziel, 2006).